alibabacloud-howto/devops/tutorials/getting_started_with_rancher/README.md

 Set an administrator password and click on the "Continue" button.
 The next step asks you to configure the server URL, just keep the default value and click on "Save URL".

-You should see the clusters page:
+You should then be redirected to the clusters page:

 ![Rancher clusters](images/rancher_clusters.png)